futuregrid/manual/_sources/eucalyptus.txt

 Resources Overview
 ----------------------

-Eucalyptus is available to FutureGrid Users on the India and Sierra clusters.
-As we will see later, when we instantiate a Virtual Machine (VM) it is needed to select the type of VM Image that we are going to use.
-In this sense, the information of the VM Image types available in each cluster is summarized next.
+Eucalyptus is available to FutureGrid Users on the India cluster.
+As we will see later, when we instantiate a Virtual Machine (VM) we must select the type of VM Image that we are going to use.
+The VM Image types available are:

 India::